Teradata/dbt-jaffle-lake/README.md

 # Jaffle Lake
-`jaffle_lake` is a fork of the original jaffle_lake dbt project to run on a VantageCloud Lake Instance.
+`jaffle_lake` is a fork of the original jaffle_shop dbt demo project modified to run on a VantageCloud Lake Instance.

 ## Prerequisites
 - An instance of VantageCloud Lake